Paul comes from a big family. He has three younger sisters and one younger brother who are all still living.

 In 1976, I was living in Kaohsiung, Taiwan, and supporting my new Taiwanese family by teaching English in my apartment.
 By summer, Connie had just finished her junior year of high school.
 While regularly corresponding with Connie that year, I thought it would be a good idea for Connie to fly over to Taiwan and help me teach English during her summer vacation.
 I had many students at that time and knew that Connie could help me out a lot.
 Since Connie had studied French in school, I was also planning for her to teach a beginning French class.

 I suggested that Connie fly over to Taiwan on the same cheap charter flight that I took when traveling to Taipei in May 1973.
-After giving the charter flight reservation information to mom. she made reservations for Connie to travel to Taipei from Milwaukee via Los Angeles around the second week in June.
+After giving the charter flight reservation information to mom. she made reservations for Connie to travel to Taipei from Milwaukee via Los Angeles around the second week of June.

 Connie and I were excited to be able to see each other again.
 On the day before Connie's scheduled arrival, my wife, two boys, Mike and Charles, and I took a train from Kaohsiung to Taipei.
-On the next morning, I went to Sungshan International Airport in Taipei to meet Connie at her scheduled arrival time.
+The next morning, I went to Sungshan International Airport in Taipei to meet Connie at her scheduled arrival time.
 To my horror, I did not spot Connie as one of the arriving passengers.
 After checking with Northwest Airlines, I confirmed that Connie was not on the scheduled charter flight.

 It was a disappointing trip back to Kaohsiung.
 Upon getting back, I immediately called mom and found out that Connie had been bumped off the charter flight in Los Angeles.
 Connie recalls that after she had taken off her shoes and put on airline-provided slippers, she was kicked off of the plane and her seat given to another passenger.
 The flight had been overbooked and Connie had been hurt.
 My mom was extremely upset and I had to do a great deal of explaining why I had introduced such a dishonest travel agent.